-- 2.5 The engineering plans for the road to vest, was altered at the time the survey plan was approved under the s223 process. - A variation under s127 was lodged to formalise this road realignment via an update to the survey plan of Stage 2 referenced RM120034A which was approved in April 2019 as shown in Figure 4. - 2.7 The s127 application provided a new conservation covenant layout which included an existing All-Terrain Vehicle (ATV) access (with new culvert).
-This application also sought alternative telecommunications supply by way of wireless connections was proposed. - 2.8 An Independent Commissioner issued this decision on the basis that the proposed building sites would align with those approved under the original subdivision consent, and the applicant offered conditions of consent that all principal dwellings on the lots are to be located on the identified house site locations as shown on the revised plan of subdivision.
-These meant that areas of open space will be retained throughout the development to ensure that the rural character and amenity values of the surrounding environment would be maintained.

-2.9 An application within Lot 3, 11 DP 537061 is concurrently being processed for a four-lot environmental benefit subdivision of the application site, with the provision of wireless telecommunications for future dwellings within the proposed lots, which is referenced RM190250.
+- 2.8 An Independent Commissioner issued this decision on the basis that the proposed building sites would align with those approved under the original subdivision consent, and the applicant offered conditions of consent that all principal dwellings on the lots are to be located on the identified house site locations as shown on the revised plan of subdivision.
+These meant that areas of open space will be retained throughout the development to ensure that the rural character and amenity values of the surrounding environment would be maintained. - 2.9 An application within Lot 8 DP 537061 is concurrently being processed for a three-lot environmental benefit subdivision of the application site, with the lots having a reduced separation distance from an existing vehicle crossing on the same side of the road and with the provision of wireless telecommunications for future dwellings within the proposed lots, which is referenced RM190246.